 Logos often use lion imagery to signify strength, courage, and force.
 ING projects its image through its logo with a lion icon to show that they are built on solid ground.
 The company hails from the Netherlands and the lion is the country’s national symbol.

 You want a strong company logo.
 Raiffeisen Bank gets straight to the point, using tools in their direct logo.
 The gable cross is a great way to show strength in your company, and it doesn’t take away the purpose of the bank.

 21. Apple Pay

 Ally is an online-only bank, latching onto the modernism that many new fintech industry businesses use.
-As a result, they only use one color, with their name as its logo.
-It’s clean, almost feminine vibe is one that can appeal to any consumer looking for banking like this company.
+As a result, they only use one color, with their name as their logo.
+Its clean, almost feminine vibe is one that can appeal to any consumer looking for banking like this company.